 Give It a Shake and a Brush

-Shaking the rug regularly—preferable outdoors—will remove loose soil and dust and restore the bounce to the wool fibers.
+Shaking the rug regularly—preferable outdoors—will remove loose soil and dust, as well as restore the bounce to the wool fibers.
 Use a wire wool comb or a dog comb to brush the fibers to reduce matting and to restore luster.

 Vacuum the Rug

-Vacuuming may be easier for very large rugs and will remove soil and dust.
+Vacuuming might be easier for very large rugs and will remove soil and dust.
 Only use plain suction.
 Turbo and revolving brush heads can be too harsh on the fibers and cause tangling.

 Spot Clean Stains Right Away

 As soon as spills happen, blot away any liquids with paper towels and lift any solids with a dull knife, spoon, or spatula.

 For oily stains: Sprinkle the area with cornstarch to absorb the oil.
 Allow the cornstarch to remain on the rug for several hours, and then brush or vacuum away.
 Repeat if necessary.

 For food or mud stains: Mix a solution of wool wash and warm water following the directions on the product label.
 Dip a white cloth in the solution, and blot the stained area.
 Keep moving to a clean area of the cloth as the stain is transferred.
 Do not saturate the rug.
 When the stain is gone, blot the area with a cloth dipped in plain water to remove any soapy residue.
 Allow the rug to air-dry, and then comb to lift fibers.